 We also visited the Khosrov Forest State Reserve located in the mountainous terrain of central Armenia, that claims to be one of the oldest protected areas in the world.

 Leaving the ancient past and remote landscapes, we made our way to the bustling city of Yerevan.
 The city was full of contradictions, a mix of old vs. new, with street chic cafes and an ancient rustic looking medieval Marriott Hotel.

 Why Do A Road Trip In the Caucasus?

 The Caucasus comprising of Armenia, Azerbaijan and Georgia is an interesting region to visit and easily tops as the region with the most unusual places and destinations.
 At least 50 different ethnic groups and nationalities make their homes in the region's isolated valleys and have managed to hold on their identities despite incursions by the Russian, Ottoman and Persian empires.

 Georgia, Armenia and Azerbaijian offer e-visa services for most countries making it quite easy to travel to these unique countries.
-For a great Caucasus road-trip comprising of the best places to visit in Armenia, you can follow my route or go ahead and cover three countries starting from Azerbaijan (Baku and Qabala) and making your way to Georgia (Kakheti, Tblisi and Gudauri) and then Armenia (Yerevan and Southern Armenia).
+For a great Caucasus road-trip comprising of the best places to visit in Armenia, you can follow my route or go ahead and cover three countries starting from Azerbaijan (Baku and Qabala) and making your way on a road trip to Georgia (Kakheti, Tblisi and Gudauri) and then Armenia (Yerevan and Southern Armenia).

 Currently, Azerbaijan and Armenia have territorial disputes over the Nagorno-Karabakh region, and having an Armenian stamp on your passport would deny your access to Azerbaijan, hence it is important to decide your starting point for this trip if covering three countries is in your radar.